-Just a 5-minute walk from the car park, this accessible viewpoint offers a spectacular head-on view of the falls as they cascade over the escarpment into the Jamison Valley.
-With a wide, fenced platform and interpretive signage, it’s ideal for first-timers, families, and anyone who wants a postcard-worthy photo without a long hike.
+A 5-minute walk from the car park, this accessible viewpoint offers head-on views of the falls into the Jamison Valley, with a fenced platform and interpretive signs, perfect for families and first-timers.

-For seasoned hikers, this more demanding loop (5–6 km) leads deep into the Jamison Valley, passing waterfalls, creeks, mossy boulders, and stretches of ancient forest.
-You'll follow paths through the Valley of the Waters and climb back up past Empress and Sylvia Falls.
-Expect a steep climb and some rock-hopping — but also solitude and incredible scenery.
+This 5–6 km loop for experienced hikers ventures into the Jamison Valley, passing waterfalls, creeks, mossy boulders, and ancient forest.
+It follows the Valley of the Waters and climbs past Empress and Sylvia Falls, offering steep sections, rock-hopping, and stunning scenery.

-The Wentworth Falls picnic area near the car park features grassy lawns, shaded seating, toilets, and drinking water — making it a great base for a walk or a rest stop.
-It's peaceful and scenic, with nearby trailheads and lookouts just steps away.
+The Wentworth Falls picnic area offers lawns, shaded seating, toilets, and drinking water, making it a scenic, convenient base near trailheads and lookouts.

-Right next to the picnic area, this wide viewing platform offers panoramic views over the Jamison Valley and is perfect at golden hour or before hitting the trails.
-Unlike the waterfall-focused lookouts, this one showcases the vast blue-hued expanse the region is famous for.
+Next to the picnic area, this wide platform offers panoramic Jamison Valley views, perfect at golden hour, showcasing the region’s famous blue-hued expanse rather than just the falls.

-NSW TrainLink's Blue Mountains Line offers a convenient and scenic route from Sydney Central Station to Wentworth Falls Station.
-Trains typically depart every hour, and the journey takes approximately 1 hour and 45 minutes.
+Take NSW TrainLink’s Blue Mountains Line from Sydney Central to Wentworth Falls Station, trains run hourly and the journey takes about 1 hour 45 minutes.

 From Wentworth Falls Station: